Newbourne/CAPITAL/README.md

 ## Finally

 I learned more by building this application than anything I have done professionally.
-Getting the hands on experience alone with Dependency Injection and IoC paid dividends later on.
-I did release a few versions of the application but was (finally) losing favor in Silverlight.
+Getting the hands on experience alone with Dependency Injection and IoC paid dividends.
+I did release a few versions of the application but was (finally) losing favor in Silverlight and removed it from the store.

 This application has it all in terms of architecture: Database, Service Layer (API) and Client Application.